 Thanks to everyone who attended our first training of 2015: Treatment Planning - Formulating High Quality Service Plans.
 Participants left with new ideas about practice wisdom, the place of diagnosis in treatment planning, and additional resources for treating specific issues.
 Check out our Helpful Links and Resources page soon - we will add all the information shared by Sharon and Laura.

 We had close to 50 participants, door prizes, updates from local organizations, and time to talk with our colleagues - something we often miss when we are at our own workplaces, focused on getting the job done.
 Join us at our upcoming trainings this year for more information you can use, and the chance to network with other folks serving families.

 Fri., Sep 18 Aging Out: Service Provision to Older Youth

 Fri., Dec 4 Interventions with Families

-COCAN Policy Notes- December, 2014
+COCAN Policy Notes- MARCH 2015